MuhammadYacoub/Store/README.md

 ## License

-This software is licensed under the MIT License © [Roman Chekurov](https://github.com/chekromul)
+This software is licensed under the MIT License © [Muhammad Yacoub](https://github.com/MuhammadYacoub)